-Cost: A strategy administered to a population of 100,000 adults, from a health system perspective is estimated to cost £39,858.
+Cost: A strategy administered to a population of 100,000 adults, from a health system perspective is estimated to cost £40,783.

-Protecting the mental health of people with long-term physical health problems
+Protecting the mental health of people with long-term physical health issues

-Context: Many people with long-term physical health conditions are at increased risk of developing mental health problems which can impact on the management of physical health leading to poorer health outcomes and reduced quality of life.
+Context: Many people with long-term physical health conditions are at increased risk of developing the need for mental health support which can impact on the management of physical health leading to poorer health outcomes and reduced quality of life.